Lin2907/ciao-bella-blog/README.md

 + Press enter to create the local clone

 ## Credits
-  ### Content
- + Images were taken from Pixabey and [Pexels](https://www.pexels.com/).
+ + Images were taken from [Pixabay](https://pixabay.com/de/) and [Pexels](https://www.pexels.com/).
  + Blog posts were generated with Chat Gpt.
  + Django and Bootstrap official Documentation, W3 Schools, Code Institute Walkthrough Project.

- I would like to say special thanks to my mentor Mitko for helping and supporting me througough this and all previous projects.
+#### I would like to say special thanks to my mentor Mitko for helping and supporting me througough this and all previous projects.

 Enjoy !!!